NetSPI/PowerHunt/README.md

 # Invoke-HuntPersistPR
-Invoke-HuntPersistPR is a PowerShell framework designed to use PowerShell Remoting to collect and analyze data at the beginning of threat hunting exercises that focus on common persistence and related techniques.
-This script is intended to be used by security teams that can operate from a privileged context within their Active Directory domain.
+Invoke-HuntPersistPR is a modular hunting framework written in PowerShell designed to:
+* Discover accessible systems associated with a Active Directory domain  automatically
+* Collect data source information from systems using PowerShell Remoting and easy to build collection modules
+* Analyze collected data using easy to build analysis modules
+* Generate summary report that includes initial insights that can help analysts get a jump start on simple threat hunting exercises that focus on common persistence and related techniques

 This is not a novel idea, but I thought it was worth sharing for those who may be interested in playing with it.
 User and developer guides can be found on the wiki  <a href="https://github.com/NetSPI/Invoke-HuntPersistPR/wiki">here</a>.

 ## TODO